Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 The following examples illustrate various ways to generate conditional objects at the graph level.
 All examples are available in different source directories: `src1` to `src4`.
 They can be compiled using: `make CASE=N clean data aie aieviz` with `N= 1,2,3,4`.
 Type `make help` to get the list of all available examples.

-All these examples can be compiled either for the AI Engine architecture `ARCH=1` (default value) or the AI Engine ML architecture `ARCH=2`.
+All these examples can be compiled either for the AI Engine architecture `ARCH=aie` (default value) or the AI Engine ML architecture `ARCH=aie-ml`.

 ### Case 1: Conditional Cascade Port